evmos/evmos/docs/validators/governance/best_practices.md

 It will be important to balance two things: being detailed and being concise.
 You'll want to be concise so that people can assess your proposal quickly.
 You'll want to be detailed so that voters will have a clear, meaningful understanding of what the changes are and how they are likely to be impacted.

-Each proposal should contain a summary with key details:
+Every proposal should contain a summary with key details:

 - who is submitting the proposal
 - the amount of the proposal or parameter(s) being changed;